-This week again was several meetings with missionaries.
+This week, again, we met with missionaries.
 We so enjoy mingling with them!!
-On Monday was Preparation Day for the mission.
+Monday was Preparation Day for the mission.
 President invited the 4 "Eastern" Zones to have an activity together and a "Lite" Zone Conference, just as we did for the 3 "Western" Zones previously.

 When Elder Pace spoke about mission finances, he said he was wondering where he was going to hide Sister Pace.??
 He got a good laugh and afterwards many missionaries talked to him about his comment.
 We are not sure if the missionaries paid attention to his other instruction, like being prudent with 'sacred" funds, etc., but they remembered hiding Sister Pace.!!